 The Coins They Left Behind: German Coins 1800-1900

 The German heritage of Defiance from 1800 to 1900 is central to the story of our community.
 The German immigrants came to the Confluence (Defiance) seeking freedom from the oppressions of their German state.
 They brought to their new home the energy and ingenuity that created the growth and development of Defiance and its surrounding area.
 German coins from the Tuttle collectionstories and images of the families that settled in the Defiance area are highlighted in this exhibit.

 The outbreak of America’s Civil War brought great changes and challenges to the money system on both sides of the conflict.
 The governments of the North and South needed to find ways to keep the economy running, while dealing with paper and metal shortages, and the rising costs of war.
 These pressures changed our form of currency to this day.
 Historical figures and classical symbols on coins and paper money expressed the values and ideals of both sides.
 Come explore this interesting era through a variety of Civil War era currency.
 The exhibit includes examples of paper money, coins, and other forms of exchange.

 2019 Defiance City Hall of Fame

-The criteria for a nomination are: the person must have been deceased for more than ten years; must meet two of the following, born in the city of Defiance, lived in the city of Defiance for at least eight years, died a resident of the City of Defiance, or buried in the City of Defiance; and the nominee must be associated with a significant historical, cultural or humanitarian activity in Defiance or must have brought recognition to Defiance.
-Supporting information for nominations should include biographical information, photo, newspaper articles, and display items if available.
+The criteria for a nomination are: the person must have been deceased for more than ten years, thus ensuring the legacy of the nominee; must meet two of the following, born in the city of Defiance, lived in the city of Defiance for at least eight years, died a resident of the City of Defiance, or buried in the City of Defiance; in addition, the nominee must be associated with a significant historical, cultural or humanitarian activity in Defiance or must have brought recognition to Defiance.

 Class of 2017